javrasya/django-river/docs/api/instance.rst

 hook_pre_complete
 --------------------

 This is a function that helps you to hook pre-complete.
+This is gonna be executed only for the model object which it has been registered with.
 For more detail please look at :ref:`on_complete_callback_function`.

     .. code-block:: python